itsWhiteNight/HackingLab/TryHackMe/Adventofcyber/day14/attack_chain.md

 ### Advent of Cyber 2023 - Day 14

-### Task 1: Introduction

-Welcome to Day 14 of Advent of Cyber 2023!
-In this task, we delve into the world of Machine Learning (ML) and its application in solving a festive challenge.
-The CTO has introduced an interesting twist in the toy-making process, and we need to leverage ML to detect defective toys.
-Let's get started!
+## Overview

+The CTO has manipulated the toy pipeline, causing defects in the toys.
+McSkidy is countering this by using machine learning to identify and eliminate defective toys.

+## Day 14: Machine Learning for Toy Detection

+### Incident Overview

+The CTO interfered with the toy pipeline, leading to the production of defective toys.
+McSkidy is implementing machine learning to identify and rectify the issue.
+The objective is to create a neural network capable of detecting defective toys.

 ### Learning Objectives

-- Understand what machine learning is.
+- Understand the basics of machine learning.
-- Learn basic machine learning structures and algorithms.
+- Learn about supervised learning and neural network structures.
-- Use neural networks to predict defective toys.
+- Implement a neural network for detecting defective toys.

-### Accessing the Machine
+### Tasks

+1. Access the provided machine.
+2. Review the questions in the connection card for Day 14.
-Make sure to start the Target Machine as instructed.
-The split-screen view will be available for the target.
+3. Start the machine and open the split-screen view for the target.
+4. Explore the basics of machine learning and neural networks.
+5. Implement the neural network in the provided Python script (detector.py).
+6. Train the neural network using the given training dataset.
+7. Validate the network's accuracy using the validation dataset.
+8. Save the predictions for the testing dataset.

+If the neural network achieves more than 90% accuracy, you will receive the flag:

 ### Zero to Hero on Artificial Intelligence